Watch The Full Video Tutorial!

 Pound garlic, shallots, cilantro roots and Thai chilies in a mortar and pestle into a rough paste.
 Alternatively, process into a rough paste in a small food processor.

-In a wok or a sauté pan, heat 2 Tbsp vegetable oil over medium high heat (if you’re making fried shallots, you can use the leftover shallot oil).
+In a wok or a sauté pan, heat 2 tablespoon vegetable oil over medium high heat (if you’re making fried shallots, you can use the leftover shallot oil).
 When oil is hot, add shrimp and sear until browned.
 Flip and sear the other side.
 Turn off the heat, remove the shrimp from pan and set aside.

 If the oil has darkened in colour, start the next step with a fresh wok and fresh vegetable oil, otherwise, you can use the same wok.
 Over medium low heat, add the herb paste and saute until aromatic and slightly browned.
 Add chicken stock, palm sugar, tamarind juice, and fish sauce.
 Turn the heat up to medium high and cook, stirring constantly, until the sugar is dissolved.
 Let sauce reduce until it is thick enough to coat the shrimp.